 The second year Johnny Unitas football card is vertical and only features one image instead of two.
 It has a cropped oval picture with an orange background.

 Compared to the 58/59 Topps, the Bazooka cards were much larger in size.
 They were also hand cut instead of being cut at a factory like many other releases.
 The last Authentic Graded Unitas sold for $1,000 making it easily one of his most expensive cards.

-The 1960 Topps picture of Unitas looks very similar to the previous years Bazooka release.
+The 1960 Topps Johnny Unitas Football Card looks very similar to the previous years Bazooka release.
 It’s a much more affordable option and is a standard size card.

-61 Topps Football cards featured a very similiar design to their baseball counterpart.
+61 Topps Football cards featured a very similar design to their baseball counterpart.
 The main difference is the solid background color that makes the player stand out.

 1961 Jay Publishing

 These were large 5×7 photos.
 Many are available to purchase online, but I have not been able find a sale of the Unitas.
 I would assume it’s a $100-$250 card.

 1962 Post Cereal

 These cards were handcut from the outside of cereal boxes.
 Due to many being damaged or cut poorly, you oftern see them designated with an A grade.

 The black borders on the 1962 Topps make finding a high grade Johnny Unitas Football Card extremely difficult.
 It’s the same issue that Baseball collectors find with their 1971 set.